zMilenka/GMDprivateServer/README.md

 ## Geometry Dash Private Server
 Basically a Geometry Dash Server Emulator

+Fixed version so all 2.2 things work for example: rating mythic/legendary, lists, rating demons

 Supported version of Geometry Dash: 1.0 - 2.2

 (See [the backwards compatibility section of this article](https://github.com/Cvolton/GMDprivateServer/wiki/Deliberate-differences-from-real-GD) for more information)